Top 10 Inexpensive Gadgets for Learning On-the-Go

-We have several of these organizers, in a a variety of different sizes, and we use them all of the time!
+We have several of these organizers, in a variety of different sizes, and we use them all of the time!
 Rubberized woven elastic bands hold electronics and other gadgets in place when traveling.

 6 – Portable Stand

 We recently discovered these portable stands and have added them to our on-the-go electronics bags (and to our desktops at home).
 Too often when we put our phones or tablets on a table they quickly get covered by other papers and items and we waste time searching for them!
-With this handy little stand our devices can be sitting up on a tabletop in clear site – this make it easy to see the screen when watching a video and it prevents other objects from being placed on top of the device (hiding it or potentially damaging the surface).
+With this handy little stand our devices can be sitting upon a tabletop in clear site – this makes it easy to see the screen when watching a video and it prevents other objects from being placed on top of the device (hiding it or potentially damaging the surface).

-Most devises include cables for charging and syncing, but often these cables get damaged or tangled.
+Most devices include cables for charging and syncing, but often these cables get damaged or tangled.
 When it was time to replace cables my teens opted for retractable cables.
 The cables can expand to a couple of feet, but when not in use retract around a small device to make them smaller and easier to carry around (without getting all tangled).
 Be sure to find the cable that is comparable with your specific devices!

 8 – Zipper Pouch